Losing It

 What will it take to stop gendered violence?

 What went wrong?
 Australian governments promised to end violence against women and children in a single generation.
-Instead, it is escalating- men have been murdering women at an increased rate, coercive control and sexual violence is becoming more complex and severe, and we see a marked rise in youth-on-youth sexual assault.
+Instead, it is escalating- men have been murdering women at an increased rate, coercive control and sexual violence are becoming more complex and severe, and we see a marked rise in youth-on-youth sexual assault.
 Why?

 In Losing It, Jess Hill investigates Australia's National Plan to End Violence Against Women and Children to find out what's working and what's not - and what we can do to turn things around.
-This compassionate, ground-breaking essay lifts the lid on a national crisis.
+This compassionate, groundbreaking essay lifts the lid on a national crisis.

 "Each time a woman or child was murdered, I felt a gnawing sense of urgency.
 If it's everybody's responsibility to prevent violence, where does the buck stop?" - Jess Hill, Losing It